edbullen/dbx-review-sentiment/README.md

 Also, categorise topics in fixed groupings (without training data) and provide an explanation of why a review was given a specific grouping.

+A worked example is provided in notebook [Amazon Reviews Sentiment.ipynb](./Amazon Reviews Sentiment.ipynb)